edfloreshz/devmode/dmd/README.md

 ## Open a project

 Opens a project with your selected text editor.

+You can also use `dmd o`

 ```
 USAGE:
-    devmode open <project>
+    dmd open <project>

 FLAGS:
     -h, --help       Prints help information